South Park: Post COVID: References to popular culture

 The episode's depiction of the future as a dystopia overrun by consumerism, geisha video billboards and flying cars is a reference to Blade Runner.
-The movie also has references to The Godfather Part II and Beverly Hills Cop.
+The special also has references to The Godfather Part II and Beverly Hills Cop.

 Reception

-Liam Hoofe of Flickering Myth said of the episode "In the end, South Park: Post Covid feels like it is setting the table for a more interesting feature a little later down the road.
+Liam Hoofe of Flickering Myth said of the episode "In the end, South Park: Post COVID feels like it is setting the table for a more interesting feature a little later down the road.
 The movie/TV special spends most of its runtime introducing us to the new world that the group now inhabits.
 It has some really nice satirical touches and a lot of the Covid-related jokes land well."